tpulatha/sdl_ios_guides/docs/Getting Started/Designing a User Interface/index.md

 ```

 #### Format the Set of Custom Menu Items
-Once the set of menu items has been sent to the SDL Core, send a `SDLPerformInteraction` RPC to get the items to show up on the HMI screen.
+Once the set of menu items has been sent to SDL Core, send a `SDLPerformInteraction` RPC to get the items to show up on the HMI screen.
 ```swift
 let request = SDLPerformInteraction() request.initialText = "text displayed when menu starts"